 For information on voting in Northern Ireland, please click here.

-Overseas voters cannot assume they are registered and in many cases you have to renew their registration every year.
-You can check by simply contacting your local Electoral Office.
+Overseas voters must renew their registration every year.
+You can check if you are already registered simply by contacting your local Electoral Office.
 If required, you can renew your registration by filling in the same online form, or by contacting your local Electoral Registration Office to request that your registration be renewed.

 What if I can’t/don’t want to register online?